simofleanta/Pandas-exercises-/README.md

-This repo contains code examples over how to merge, sor or group by stuff, more like snippents.
+This repo contains code examples over how to merge, sort or group by stuff, more like snippents.
 I sometimes may come back to these.